 An analysis of their onboarding process highlighted a gap in expectations between the customer and the Almbase team.

 Krishna talked about how initially, the onboarding did not include the Almabase understanding the complexity of processes at the customer’s end and the level of resources required for the onboarding.
 As a result, they couldn’t set the right expectations with the customer’s team.
 The customers who sign up expected the platform to be ready to use right away.

 To fix this, Krishna and his team added a step in their process where they could understand the customer’s expectations.
 Whenever a customer signs up with them, the Almabase team starts by understanding the deliverables in terms of:

-Here’s how Krishna applied the project management approach to onboarding.
+Here’s how Krishna applied the project management approach to customer onboarding.

 The team started by understanding the problems that the customer wanted to solve.
 The information they collected were:

 They used this information to arrive at short-term and long-term goals.

 The team redesigned their kickoff template to ensure they could meet their goal of aligning expectations.
 They used the template to:

 The team also worked the customer onboarding process into their kickoff deck.
 They designed it to provide a week-wise view of the onboarding plan to the customer.
 Using feedback from customers, we also incorporated a view of the implementation journey for the customer, which also highlighted the milestones and success metrics.
 They’d create and share documents that the customer can come back to about their implementation journey—a guide of sorts.
 This is the document that the customer can refer to for 80% of their onboarding needs.
 It included information such as their (customer’s) beta site link, the data setup link, the kickoff call slide link, the kickoff call recording link, and other important links and files for them to access during the onboarding phase.
 The Almabase team also shares checklists of what the customer needs to take care of at their end, along with the ownership aspect of the onboarding journey.